orbs-network/orbs-spec/behaviors/services/state-storage.md

 &nbsp;
 ## `GetStateStorageBlockHeight` (method)

-> Returns the last committed height and timestamp, called by the Virtual Machine as part of the CallMethod flow.
+> Returns the last committed height and timestamp, called by the Virtual Machine as part of the RunQuery flow.

 * Return the height and timestamp of `last_committed_block`.